microsoft/PSRule/README.md

 $items += [PSCustomObject]@{ Name = 'Apple' };

 # Validate each item using rules saved in current working path
-# Results can be filtered with -Outcome Failed to return only non-fruit results
 $items | Invoke-PSRule;
 ```